RavenCutie21/Voice-Changer-Settings/README.md

 B) The more Likely one is the path to the file is too long, either put it on the root of your drive or directly on your desktop

-If it is something else please ask someone else, everything I know goes into this guide.